V-Dem Democracy Indices: Regimes of the World

 V-Dem maintains the Regimes of the World index, which classifies governments using data from its other indices as either a closed autocracy, electoral autocracy, electoral democracy, or liberal democracy.
 It is heavily inspired by Robert Dahl's theory of polyarchy based on six institutional guarantees: elected officials, free and fair elections, freedom of expression, alternative sources of information, associational autonomy, and inclusive citizenship.

 Autocracies

+Countries autocratizing (red) or democratizing (blue) substantially and significantly (2010–2020).
+Countries in grey are substantially unchanged.

 Regimes where leaders are not de facto accountable to citizens and may lack multiparty or free and fair elections.
 Dahl's institutional prerequisites are not fulfilled.